EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/CultistsOfMayr/Ocelfia.md

 Ocelfia has the following personality traits, ideal, bonds, and flaws.
 ___
 **personality traits.**
-Ocelfia is kind to her followers, taking in outcasts and exiles into her care.
+Ocelfia is kind to her followers, taking in outcasts and exiles into her motherly care.
 ___
 **ideal.**
 She wishes only to work for Mayr as a means to fix her broken self.